Advertiser Disclosure

 Our Thousand Trails Yosemite Lakes stay featured a scenic river fork and creek.

-These campgrounds have a completely different vibe from amusement park campgrounds like Jellystone Park — where my kids convince me at least once a year to pay $250+ for a weekend of sleeping on the ground with noisy neighbors.
+These campgrounds have a completely different vibe from amusement park campgrounds like Jellystone Park — where my kids convince me at least once a year to pay over $250 for a weekend of sleeping on the ground with noisy neighbors.

 We’ve entertained ourselves at Thousand Trails campgrounds with hiking, swimming, arts and crafts, mini golf, playgrounds, and wildlife interaction.
-There are often practical amenities such as on-site stores for essentials and laundry facilities.
+Practical amenities such as on-site stores for essentials and laundry facilities are often available.
+Some campgrounds have cafes, though these are rare.

 Thousand Trails Yosemite Lakes playground

-Every Thousand Trails we’ve visited had a playground and several other entertainment amenities.
+Every Thousand Trails we’ve visited had a playground and other entertainment amenities.

 Thousand Trails Yosemite Lakes amenities shuffleboard